7RU7H/Archive/Brain-Hacking/Learning/Improve-Your-Learning.md

 	3. Identify gaps
 	4. Return to study

 This will not make a genius in a week or a month, but will make a better student and teacher over the course months.
-It is a investment that willl last a lifetime.
+It is a investment that will last a lifetime.
 But with that stated you must **PRACTICE IT**, like incident response you must actually try to respond to the incident in the first place otherwise you have failed.

 ## Attention